Jose Arango

-Jose O. Arango (born October 11, 1957) is an American Republican Party politician who represented the 33rd Legislative District in the New Jersey General Assembly from 1984 to 1986.
-He has served as the chair of the Hudson County Republican Organization.
+Jose O. Arango (born October 11, 1957) is an American Republican Party politician who represented the 33rd district in the New Jersey General Assembly from 1986 to 1988.
+He has served as the chair of the Hudson County Republican Organization since 2000.

-Arango is employed by Jersey City as the director of economic development.
+As of 2021, Arango was employed by Jersey City as the director of economic development, a position he had held since 1998.

 Early life

-Born in Havana, Cuba, Arango grew up in Spain and emigrated to the United States and settled in West New York, New Jersey, where he graduated from Memorial High School.
+Jose Arango was born in Havana, Cuba on October 11, 1957.
+His parents were from Asturias, Spain, and the family returned to Oviedo in 1963 or 1964.
+In 1973, the family came to West New York, New Jersey, where he graduated from Memorial High School.